 Place the other pie crust over top of the filling, then tuck the edges under the bottom crust and pinch to seal.
 Brush lightly with egg wash.
 Slice an "X" in the center of the crust to allow steam during baking.
 Bake for 45 minutes.
 Remove from the oven and let set for 10 minutes before serving.

 Make Ahead: Assemble the night before and keep in the fridge, or freeze for the day you need it.
 If frozen, allow to thaw overnight in the fridge.
 Place refrigerated pie in the oven while it is preheating and bake until cooked and heated through.
-(May require more than the 45 minutes of baking time.)
+(Mine requires about 1 hour and 15 minutes of baking time.)
+Watch the crust.
+Once it is golden, cover just the sides with pieces of foil to prevent burning.